 [Section 103 amended by No. 35 of 2003 s.
 158.]

-104. Other permitted lotteries
+104. Permits for lotteries; duties of holders of permit for standard lottery

 (1) A permit authorising the conduct of a lottery may be issued —

 (a) where the Commission is satisfied that it is not to be conducted for the purposes of private gain or any commercial undertaking; or